-- Tuesday 7th May, 9am; grant portal opens for annual (summer and winter) and summer only funding applications. - Sunday 26th May, midnight; grant portal closes for annual and summer only funding applications. - Tuesday 28th May to Friday 7th June; grant review process - Monday 10th June to Friday 14 June; partnership agreements awarded to successful applicants (unsuccessful applicants will also be notified at this time) - Monday 1st July; bookings go live on Bring it on Brum! website; 3 weeks before the holiday period starts.
+- Monday 12th May, 9am; grant portal opens for annual (summer and winter) and summer only funding applications. - Sunday 1st June, midnight; grant portal closes for annual and summer only funding applications. - Monday 2nd June to Friday 13th June; grant review process. - Monday 16th June to Friday 20th June; partnership agreements awarded to successful applicants (unsuccessful applicants will also be notified at this time). - Monday 23rd June to Friday 27th June; organisations to upload summer programmes to Coordinate Sport for promotion and bookings. - Monday 30th June; bookings go live on Bring it on Brum! website; 3 weeks before the holiday period starts.